Configuring Basic Authentication for Red Hat Insights

 Chapter 1.
 Basic authentication overview

-Red Hat Insights can use two types of authentication to validate system access to the Insights services.
+Insights for Red Hat Enterprise Linux can use two types of authentication to validate system access to the Insights for RHEL services.
 The default authentication method is through certificates.
-Certificates are generated when you register a system with Red Hat Subscription Manager (RHSM) or when your system is managed by Red Hat Satellite system management.
+Certificates are generated when you register a system with Red Hat Subscription Manager (RHSM) or when your system is managed by Red Hat Network Satellite system management.

 An alternative authentication method is through SSO credentials.
 A valid Red Hat SSO credential is created when you have a valid Red Hat Customer Portal user name.
-In order to use SSO credentials with Red Hat Insights, you must configure your system to use basic authentication.
+In order to use SSO credentials with Insights for Red Hat Enterprise Linux, you must configure your system to use basic authentication.

 1.1.
 When to use basic authentication